AI Data Center Power - Market Intelligence

 Idaho National Laboratory

-Aalo-X is being built at INL, co-located with the DOE's MARVEL reactor.
-DOE granted a siting MOU in 2025, and Aalo broke ground in September 2025.
-INL provides regulatory pathway support, technical collaboration, and government credibility.
+Aalo-X is being built at INL, next to the DOE's MARVEL reactor.
+DOE granted a siting MOU in 2025 and Aalo broke ground in September 2025.
+INL gives it regulatory-pathway support, technical help, and government credibility.

 Fuel Supply (Secured)

-Urenco - Aalo signed the first commercial enriched uranium delivery contract by any U.S. advanced nuclear startup.
+Urenco - Aalo says this is the first commercial enriched-uranium delivery contract signed by any U.S. advanced nuclear startup.
 Fuel delivery scheduled Q1 2026 for the Aalo-X reactor.

 Global Nuclear Fuel (GNF) - Contracted for fuel rod fabrication (March 2026).
 GNF is a GE Hitachi joint venture.